Liverpool vs Manchester United headlines weekend schedule | Goal.com

 The match will be broadcast on SS4 at 15:30.

-On Saturday, Orlando Pirates host Highlands Park later in the day, while league leaders Chiefs, who are away at Black Leopards, may give a debut to Kenya international Anthony Akumu.
+On Saturday, Orlando Pirates host Highlands Park later in the day, while league leaders Chiefs are away to Black Leopards.

 Over in Spain, Quique Setien begins life at Barcelona when they host Granada in La Liga’s final kickoff of the weekend.